sparkflows/sparkflows-docs/docs/aws/admin-guide/emr-livy/index.rst

-EMR LIVY
+EMR Livy
 ======

-Fire Insights Integrated with LIVY, you can Create LIVY Connection and submit the job on it.
+Fire Insights integrates with Livy to enable the user to create Livy connection and submit the job on it.

 .. toctree::
    :maxdepth: 2